DE3Futures/imageClassification/models/opencvexample/README.md

 Requirements:
 - Download OpenCV from: https://opencv.org/releases/ then setup for Python in your environment.</br>

-I followed the following tutorial: https://docs.opencv.org/4.x/d5/de5/tutorial_py_setup_in_windows.html.
-"Installing OpenCV from prebuilt binaries" did not work for me.
-Instead I followed the steps to "Build OpenCV from source".
-This meant I had to download Visual Studio to compile using Cmake. </br>
+I tried followed the following tutorial: https://docs.opencv.org/4.x/d5/de5/tutorial_py_setup_in_windows.html, however, none of these methods worked for me.
+I am unsure why... when trying "import cv2" in a python shell there was an error that it could not find the package :// </br>

-OR ```pip install opencv-python``` (note this is an unofficial pre-built OpenCV package for Python)
+Instead, although "unofficial" this works in an anaconda environment: ```pip install opencv-python```.
+This also works in downloaded Python environment if I add the module's path to the system paths.
+You need to make sure the module has an empty ```__ini__.py``` inside.</br>

-HAD DIFFICULTIES SETTING UP OPENCV.
-NEED TO COME BACK TO THIS.
+Going to try again following this guy's comments: https://answers.opencv.org/question/237756/at-my-wits-end-with-opencv-build-from-source-please-help/.